jamesrooney7/rooney-capital-v1/docs/credentials_and_secrets.md

 | **CI / automation** | CI secret store (e.g. GitHub Actions secrets, Hashicorp Vault, AWS/GCP secret manager) | Inject into the environment at job runtime; never store in plaintext artifacts. |

 Runtime configuration files (`config.yml`) may interpolate environment variables (`${DATABENTO_API_KEY}`) so that the plaintext secret never leaves the environment.
+The loader in `src/runner/live_worker.py` automatically expands these placeholders (via `os.path.expandvars`) before any other validation occurs.

 ## 2. Loading secrets at runtime